bzollern/bzollern.github.io/_posts/2025-03-17-Music-for-the-Royal-Fireworks.md

 The fact that it was also the one I had the most exposure to (from quiz bowl) also helped, as did the typical experience of learning plural instruments in elementary.
 But those weren't really formative—at the time I typically left the music questions to the humanities mains on my team, and while I did the typical music theory nerd things of learning about intervals and figured bass and whatnot I mostly used the instruments to play things I liked, which back then was just [Paradox Interactive soundtracks](https://www.youtube.com/watch?v=XMtVu-ZtwEk&t=1483s) and national anthems.

-This changed some time around the transition to high school, when I found a [Classical Music Mashup](https://www.youtube.com/watch?v=7OYkWSW7u4k) on a cursory browse of YouTube during an otherwise quiet school day.[^computer]
+This changed some time around the transition to high school, when I found a [Classical Music Mashup](https://www.youtube.com/watch?v=7OYkWSW7u4k) on a cursory browse of YouTube during an otherwise quiet school day.

 I don't know what about it appealed to me.
 Maybe it was the knowledge gateway it represented.
 Maybe it was hearing the few that I recognized incorporated seamlessly into a larger piece.
 Maybe it was the humorous stylistic choice of using composer heads as the notes.
 Whatever the case, I loved the work.